jankomp/SimpleSearchUserModel/README.md

 Every subsequent webpage has some return sampled from the normal distribution centered at its parent's value with a standard deviation of 10.

 ## User limitation
-The user perceives the real return values of a page noisy.
+The user perceives the real return values of a page noisily.
-The users perception is limited in their cognitive ability.
+The users' perception is limited in their cognitive ability.
 The cognitive ability affects:
-- the initial noise level of the pages perception
+- the initial noise level in the user's perception of a pages' value
-- the rate of decay of the noise (spending more time on a page lets them perceive the real value more clearly)
+- the rate of decay of the noise (spending more time on a page lets the user perceive the real value more clearly)

 ## Observation, Action, Reward function
 At each timesteps the **observation** of the user is:
 - the current nodes' perceived value
 - the first childs' perceived value
-- the second chils' perceived value
+- the second childs' perceived value

 The **action** a user can perform is:
 - go back to the home page (root node)